Naigcarrie0314/Laboratory-Work-5-Activity.md/README.md

 ##  A. Model Performance

-A. Model Performance & Comparison
-1. Highest Accuracy Model
-MobileNetV2 achieved the highest accuracy.
+### 1. Which pre-trained model achieved the highest accuracy?

-Final Validation Accuracy: 85.47%.

 Why?
+MobileNetV2 achieved the highest accuracy of 0.8547.

-Its architecture uses depthwise separable convolutions, which are highly efficient at extracting complex features (like the unique vein and leaf patterns of the 20 Begonia species) while maintaining a low parameter count that prevents excessive overfitting on a dataset of this size.
+Reasons: Its architecture uses inverted residual blocks and depthwise separable convolutions, which allow it to extract sophisticated features efficiently while maintaining a lower parameter count, preventing the overfitting that often plagues larger models on smaller datasets.

-2. Lowest Performance Model
+### 2. Which model had the lowest performance?
+What could be the reason?
-ResNet50 had the lowest performance.
+EfficientNetB0 (or ResNet50 in some runs) had the lowest performance, with a Final Validation Accuracy of approximately 0.0818.

-Final Validation Accuracy: 8.18%.

-Reason: ResNet50 is a deep, heavy architecture.
-Given the training logs showing only 10 epochs, this model likely underfit.
-It requires more training time or a better-tuned learning rate to move past initial weights and start distinguishing between the species.

-3. Loss Value Comparison
-Best Model (MobileNetV2): Lowest validation loss (0.7112).
+Reasons: This is likely due to underfitting or incorrect preprocessing; EfficientNet typically expects inputs in a specific range (0 to 255) rather than the normalized -1 to 1 range used for MobileNetV2.

+### 3. How did loss values compare across models?
+MobileNetV2 had the lowest validation loss of 0.7112, indicating high confidence.

-Poor Models: EfficientNetB0 (2.9937) and ResNet50 (2.8062) showed much higher losses, indicating they were essentially guessing across the 20 classes.
+EfficientNetB0 and ResNet50 showed much higher validation losses (above 2.80), suggesting they struggled to differentiate between the 20 classes.

+Overfitting: A low training loss paired with high validation loss indicates the model memorized the training set rather than learning general features.

 B. Evaluation Metrics
-4. Why Accuracy isn't Enough
-As seen in your data counts (e.g., Begonia bowerae with 260 images vs. Begonia australis with 310), there is a slight class imbalance.
-Accuracy can be misleading if the model performs well on common classes but fails on rarer ones.

-5. F1-Score Importance
-The model with the highest F1-score (MobileNetV2) is the most reliable because the F1-score balances Precision (avoiding false IDs) and Recall (capturing all instances of a species).
+### 4. Why is accuracy not enough to evaluate a model?
+Accuracy can be misleading when there is a class imbalance.
+In your dataset, some classes (like Begonia_australis) have more images than others, so a model could achieve high accuracy just by predicting the majority class correctly.

+### 5. Which model had the best F1-score?
+What does it indicate?
+MobileNetV2 had the best F1-score of 0.8288.

+Indication: This indicates a strong balance between Precision (avoiding false positives) and Recall (avoiding false negatives).

+### 6. How did Precision and Recall differ across models?
+MobileNetV2 maintained a high balance (Macro Precision: 0.83, Macro Recall: 0.85).

+The poor-performing models had extremely low values (near 0.05), failing to reliably identify specific Begonia species.

-C. Confusion Matrix & Explainability
+C. Confusion Matrix Analysis
-7. Frequently Misclassified Classes
-In a botanical dataset like this, species with similar visual traits—such as Begonia maculata and Begonia 'Tiger Paws'—are often confused due to similar leaf spotting or edge textures.
+### 7. Which classes were frequently misclassified?
+Classes with similar visual features, such as Begonia_maculata and Begonia_Tiger_Paws, are hardest for the model to distinguish.

+### 8. What patterns did you observe in the confusion matrix?
+Correct predictions appear on the diagonal.

+Errors occur between visually similar classes (off-diagonal values).

+D. ROC and AUC
+### 9. Which model had the highest AUC score?
+MobileNetV2 had the highest AUC score of 0.9856.

+### 10. What does AUC tell us about model performance?
+AUC measures the model’s ability to distinguish between classes; a score close to 1.0 indicates excellent performance.

+E. Explainability (Grad-CAM)
-### 11. Grad-CAM Insights
+### 11. What did Grad-CAM reveal about model decision-making?
-Grad-CAM heatmaps for a good model should highlight the leaf texture or flower center.
-If the heatmap highlights the background or the pot, the model is making decisions based on irrelevant data, making it less reliable for deployment.
+Grad-CAM shows the important regions influencing a prediction.
+In image_cc5779.jpg, it reveals where the model "looked" to decide a plant was Begonia_Acetosa.

+### 12. Did the model focus on relevant image regions?
+MobileNetV2 focused on the leaf structures.

+ResNet50 had a more spread-out heatmap, potentially looking at background noise despite its high confidence.

+### 13. Which model produced the most meaningful heatmaps?
+MobileNetV2 produced the most focused heatmaps, highlighting the center of the plant rather than irrelevant background areas.

-F. Deployment & Improvement
+F. Model Comparison & Improvement

-### 14. Recommended Model for Deployment
+### 14. Which model would you recommend for deployment?
+Why?
 MobileNetV2.

-Reason: It is the only model that reached a high level of accuracy (85%+) within 10 epochs.
-It is also lightweight, making it perfect for the mobile/web applications mentioned in your workflow.

-### 15. Further Improvements
-Fine-Tuning: Unfreeze the top layers of the pre-trained MobileNetV2 base to specialize in Begonia features.

-Data Augmentation: Apply random rotations and color shifts to help the model learn the leaf shapes rather than specific lighting conditions in the photos.
+Reason: It achieved the highest accuracy, F1-score, and AUC, and it is lightweight enough for mobile/web apps.

+### 15. How can you further improve your best-performing model?
+Fine-tuning: Unfreeze deeper layers for more specific training.

+Data Augmentation: Use random rotations/crops.

+Regularization: Apply Dropout to prevent overfitting.

 G. Real-World Application

-### 18. Mobile/Web Integration
+### 16. How can your model be applied in real-world scenarios?
+It can be used for image classification systems, medical diagnosis, or botanical monitoring (e.g., identifying plants in a greenhouse).

+### 17. What are the risks of deploying an inaccurate model?
+Risks include incorrect predictions, misleading decisions, and loss of user trust.

-To move this system into production:
+### 18. How can this system be integrated into a mobile/web app?

-Conversion: Export the trained MobileNetV2 to TensorFlow Lite or TensorFlow.js.
+Convert the model to TensorFlow Lite (mobile) or use a Flask/Django API (web).

-API: Set up a Flask or Django backend to handle the image uploads.

-Preprocessing: Ensure the app resizes user photos to 224x224, matching the input shape used during training.

-What kind of interface were you planning for the user to upload their Begonia photos—a simple web form or a dedicated mobile app?
+Preprocess the input images to the same size used in training (224x224).